mgunyho/PdArray/README.md

 ![miniramp](screenshots/miniramp.png)

-Miniramp is a small envelope generator that outputs a linear ramp from 0 to 10V in the time specified by a knob and optionally a CV.
+Miniramp is a small envelope generator that outputs a linear ramp from 0 to 10V in a certain time.
 The duration of the ramp is shown on the bottom.
 The large knob controls the base duration, either with linear or logarithmic scaling as selected by the LIN/LOG switch.
-You can control the ramp duration / speed with the CV input.
-When you send a trigger to TRG IN, RAMP will output the ramp and the GATE output will output 10V during the ramp, useful for e.g. the REC input of Array.
+You can control the ramp duration / speed with the CV input and CV amount knob.
+When you send a trigger to TRG IN, RAMP will output the ramp, and the GATE output will output 10V while the ramp is in progress, useful for e.g. the REC input of Array.

 ## Contributing